coda/packs-sdk/docs/guides/blocks/sync-tables/dynamic.md

 ## Search for datasets {: #search}

 Finding the desired dataset, even when [organized into folders](#folders), can be difficult when the there are many options to select from.
-If the underlying API supports it you can allow users to search for the dataset intead.
+If the underlying API supports it you can allow users to search for the dataset instead.

 <img src="../../../../images/dynamic_sync_table_search.png" srcset="../../../../images/dynamic_sync_table_search_2x.png 2x" class="screenshot" alt="Searching for a dataset.">